-Click to view and download this free e-book.
+Click to view at Barnes and Noble.

 An engaging memoir centering on the author’s son who suffered a traumatic brain injury at age six.
 In the decades that follow, it reveals their tumultuous — yet endearing — relationship as they each tried to find a way to move past the tragedy to live meaningful lives.
 And yet, just as life began turning a corner for them and was heading in the right direction it would be forever derailed by the American Justice System.